Dimensional advocates for shareholder value through stewardship.

 We are committed to advocating for stronger governance practices at the companies we invest in on behalf of our clients, because we believe it can improve returns for our clients.

 Stewardship at Dimensional is a global effort supported by many groups and departments.
 Under the oversight of our Investment Stewardship Committee, our team works to protect and enhance shareholder value through engagements, proxy voting, and advocacy efforts.
 These efforts are detailed in our Annual Stewardship Report.Download 2021 Annual Stewardship Report

-For questions about our investment stewardship activities or policies, visit the links below or contact us at firstname.lastname@example.org.
+For questions about our stewardship and responsible investing approach and policies, please visit the resources below or contact our Investment Stewardship group at email@example.com.